 To determine which ones, start by clearly identifying your organization’s corporate goals.
 Then you can map these to correlating metrics that will help attain these objectives.

-Remember: choosing KPIs shouldn’t be a one and done process.
-Your organization’s goals can change every year—particularly when curveballs like COVID-19 shatter carefully-laid plans.
+Remember: Choosing KPIs shouldn’t be a one and done process.
+Your organization’s goals can change every year.
 Whichever KPIs you select, review them at least annually to ensure they still match current company goals.

-Perhaps most importantly, all KPIs should be S.M.A.R.T.: Specific, Measurable, Attainable, Realistic, and Time-Based.
-When selecting your KPIs, start in the following areas.
+Perhaps most importantly, all KPIs should be S.M.A.R.T.: Specific, Measurable, Attainable, Realistic, and Time-based.

 (Total Income) – (Operating Expenses) = (Net Operating Income)